Table of Contents_

 Short-throw lenses are larger and create a shallow depth of field, which means you can replicate the same size image often from only half the distance as a long throw.

 Lastly, there are ultra-short-throw projectors.
 These models are considerably more expensive, but can also display images upwards of 100″ across from less than a foot and a half away.
 If you’re in a box-sized apartment or just want to set up an epic pillow fort, the increased cost (expect to spend no less than $1,000 for an ultra-short-throw) might be worth it, but otherwise, you’re better off going with a regular short-throw instead.

 Related: Short Throw vs. Long Throw: What’s the Difference?

 Like any home theater product, whether it’s an LCD, DLP, or LCoS projector, there are going to be benefits and drawbacks to using each particular technology.
 Some are more expensive than others, and have different optimal use scenarios depending on the type of media you consume most.

-Projector technology has come a long way since Charles Francis Jenkins first gathered his friends and family around the first projector over a century ago, but this method of movie-enjoyment is still one of the best ways you can get the full-sized theater experience from the comfort of your own couch.
+Projector technology has come a long way since Charles Francis Jenkins first gathered his friends and family around the first projector over a century ago, but this method of movie enjoyment is still one of the best ways you can get the full-sized theater experience from the comfort of your own couch.
 Or, even when presenting at a meeting, as you can do with the Epson VS350 XGA 3LCD projector.